byarmis/cuttle/README.md

 	* To play a card for points, click a card in your hand to select it, then click your field.

 3. **Scuttling:**
-You may player a number card from your hand onto a lower valued number card that your opponent has played for points; this destroys both cards.
+You may play a number card from your hand onto a lower valued number card that your opponent has played for points; this destroys both cards.
 You may also scuttle a card of the same rank, if your card has the higher suit.
 The suit order is Clubs (weakest) < Diamonds < Hearts < Spades (strongest).

 	* To scuttle an opponent's point card, click a higher number card (Ace - Ten) in your hand to select it, then click the card you'd like to scuttle.